MassiveTortoise/DataScience-AI-FinalProject/README.md

 Description: This model we used is a fine-tuned version of the DistilBERT model to classify toxic comments.

 This model is intended to be used for classifying toxic online classifications.
-However, one limitation of the model is that it performs poorly for some comments that mention a specific identity subgroup, like Muslims.
-The following table shows an evaluation score for different identity groups.
-You can learn the specific meaning of these metrics here.
-Those metrics show how well a model performs for a specific group.
-The larger the number, the better.
+However, one limitation of the model is that it performs poorly for some comments that mention a specific identity subgroup, like Muslims for example.
+More information on that is on the Huggingface website to the model.